uva-responsibleai/fall-24/privacy/apr-1.md

 - Exponential Mechanism

-The Exponential mechanism is another fundamental technique for achieving differential privacy.
-Unlike the Laplace and Gaussian mechanisms, which focus on adding noise to query results, the Exponential mechanism selects outputs from a set of possible outcomes based on their relevance to the input data, in an attempt to balance its *privacy* and *utility*.
+The exponential mechanism is another fundamental technique for achieving differential privacy in the setting of selecting objects.
+Unlike the Laplace and Gaussian mechanisms, which focus on adding noise to query results, the exponential mechanism selects the best object from a set of objects depending on a specified notion of utility of these objects.

 The exponential mechanism takes in the following input:
 - A dataset X ∈ X n  (private)